In the Baltimore area, there were more than 25 fatal car crashes in 2014, out of which 17 of those involved pedestrians, according to city-data.com.

 While the insurance companies of the guilty drivers are unlikely to have a beneficial attitude towards the victim, more and more car crash victims find a lawful solution to their case by using the services of a law firm with a personal injury activity area.
 As many experts in the field claim, male pedestrians have more chances (70 percent of the victims were male) of being the victims of a motor vehicle accident.
 Also, a risk factor for pedestrians when it comes to drunk drivers is age.
 Most pedestrian victims are aged 50 to 55 and 75 to 80.
 Older pedestrians seem to have fewer chances to react in a timely fashion in the case of an intoxicated driver than younger ones do.

 Across the US, a staggering number of traffic crashes are related to excessive speed.
 Until 2010, car crashes caused by excessive speed were estimated to cost the American society and economy more than 40 billion dollars per year.
 In the case of a speeding driver, their ability to react appropriately and timely but also to steer, decreases.
 This way, an impact with a moving or standing object appears.

 Age and sex seem to contribute to the driver’s predisposition to show this type of behavior while driving, younger males are more likely to speed excessively in circumstances that do not allow, compared to young females.
 The driver’s chances to show this type of behavior decrease, as the drivers grow in age.
 A reckless behavior seems to once again lead to fatalities and severe injuries, just like in the case of distracted driving.

 In the Baltimore area, these patterns seem to be present as well.
-While a busy traffic seems to contribute to an increased number of accidents, age and sex have an important contribution.
+While busy traffic seems to contribute to an increased number of accidents, age, and sex have an important contribution.
 The younger the driver, the more reckless their driving patterns are.
 For increased road safety levels, the Government would have to adopt a stricter set of laws and regulations.